 The Fund shall issue Shares upon acceptance of submitted subscription applications in writing addressed to the Registrar and Transfer Agent.
 The subscription application shall include the following information: the identity and address of the applicant submitting the subscription application, the number of Shares or the amount to be subscribed, the sub-fund in which to invest and bank account details of the applicant.
-Initial subscription applications and any subsequent subscription applications shall be settled at the net asset value per Share (the "issue price") applying on the applicable "Dealing Day" (a Business Day determined and designated a Dealing Day in respect of each sub-fund) on which the subscription shall be effected, as further described in the relevant Supplement, provided they are received by the Registrar and Transfer Agent no later than the day and time by which an application for subscription must in principle be received by the Registrar and Transfer Agent in order for the applicable, which is provided for in the relevant Supplement (the "Cut-off Time") or such later time as the Directors may from time to time permit, subject always to the "Protection against late trading and market timing practices" provisions below.
-Any subscription applications received by the Registrar and Transfer Agent on principle by the Directors, be settled at the issue price applying on the next following applicable Dealing Day.
+Initial subscription applications and any subsequent subscription applications shall be settled at the net asset value per Share (the "issue price") applying on the applicable "Dealing Day" (a Business Day determined and designated a Dealing Day in respect of each sub-fund) on which the subscription shall be effected, as further described in the relevant Supplement, provided they are received by the Registrar and Transfer Agent no later than the day and time by which an application for subscription must in principle be received by the Registrar and Transfer Agent in order for the application to be processed, if accepted, by reference to the Net Asset Value per Share calculated as of that Dealing Day, as applicable, which is provided for in the relevant Supplement (the "Cut-off Time") or such later time as the Directors may from time to time permit, subject always to the "Protection against late trading and market timing practices" provisions below.
+Any subscription applications received by the Registrar and Transfer Agent after the Cut-off Time shall, unless exceptionally permitted by the Directors, be settled at the issue price applying on the next following applicable Dealing Day.
 Details about the issue price are set out in the relevant Supplement of each sub-fund.
 Subscription applications will (save as determined by the Board of Directors) be irrevocable.

 Currency of the Share Class Initial Issue Price

 AUD AUD 100

 CAD CAD 100

 CHF CHF 100

-DKK DKK 100
+ркк DKK 100

 EUR EUR 100

 GBP GBP 100

 НКД HKD 100

 JPY JPY 10,000

 NOK NOK 100

 PLN PLN 100

 SEK SEK 100

 SGD SGD 100

 USD USD 100